Think-and-Dev/decrypto/README.md

     yarn lint

 To run the code coverage use

     yarn coverage

-This will create a coverage folder that contains an html report of the coverage
+This will create a `coverage` folder that contains an html report of the coverage

 To create the flattened files to verify the contracts on the explorer run

     yarn flatten

-This will create the flattened files for the contracts on the flatten folder
+This will create the flattened files for the contracts on the [./flatten](./flatten) folder

 To generate the documentation for the contracts run